 Samut Sakhon Brine Salt Fields -Samut Sakhon is the biggest producer of brine salt in Thailand.
-This sea salt is produced by pumping sea water into the banked fields.
-The salt farmers rotate the sea water to allow for the wind and sunlight to evaporate the water.
+This sea salt is produced by pumping seawater into the banked fields.
+The salt farmers rotate the seawater to allow for the wind and sunlight to evaporate the water.
 They continue to rotate the water and salt until all of the water has evaporated leaving a “salt mountain”.
 The salt is then gathered and taken to the final drying shed to be divided up and sent for processing for use in cooking, skincare, and agriculture.

 Mae Klong Railway– The Mae Klong Railway runs for nearly 65 kilometers between Wongwian Yai, Bangkok, and Samut Songkhram in central Thailand.
-It is famous for passing through the Hoop Rom Market also know as Siang Tai (life-risking market).
+It is famous for passing through the Hoop Rom Market also known as Siang Tai (life-risking market).

 Damnoen Saduak Canal and Ladplee Floating Market– The Saduak Canal and Ladplee Floating Market are located in Damnoen Saduak district, Ratchaburi province approximately 100 kilometers (about 62 miles) southwest of Bangkok, Thailand.